Kedjian/kedjian/README.md

 ### Howdy! 👋
-- 🤗 Name's Oscar, but feel free to call me Ked,
+- 🤗 Name's Oscar, but feel free to call me Ked.
-- 📌 Pronouns are he/him, yet refer to me anyhow you desire,
+- 📌 Pronouns are he/him, yet refer to me anyhow you desire.
-- 🦎 Geek beyond point of no return,
+- 🦎 Geek beyond point of no return.
-- 📫 Reach me through o.mat.makowski@gmail.com,
+- 📫 Reach me through o.mat.makowski@gmail.com.
 - 🌿 Currently learning Java and Spring Boot.
-- 👨🏻‍🎓 Computer Science Engineer student at Polish-Japanese Academy of Computer Technology,
+- 👨🏻‍🎓 Computer Science Engineer student at Polish-Japanese Academy of Computer Technology.
 - 🧐 Interested in creating effective solutions.
 <!--
 **Kedjian/Kedjian** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.